ToDo Application Example

 Summary

-The following chapter give a short introduction how to adapt Bottle for larger projects.
-Furthermore, we will show how to operate Bottle with web servers which perform better on a higher load / more web traffic than the one we used so far.
+The following chapter will be show how to serve Bottle with web servers with perform better on a higher load / more web traffic than the one used so far.

-So far, we used the standard server used by Bottle, which is the WSGI reference Server shipped along with Python.
-Although this server is perfectly suitable for development purposes, it is not really suitable for larger applications.
-But before we have a look at the alternatives, let’s have a look how to tweak the settings of the standard server first.
+So far, the built-in development server of Bottle was used, which based on the WSGI reference Server included in Python.
+Although this server is perfectly fine and very handy for development purposes, it is not really suitable to serve “real world” applications.
+But before looking at the alternatives, let’s have a look how to tweak the settings of the build-in server first.

 Running Bottle on a different port and IP

-As standard, Bottle serves the pages on the IP address 127.0.0.1, also known as localhost, and on port 8080.
+As a standard, Bottle serves on the IP address 127.0.0.1, also known as localhost, and on port 8080.
 To modify the setting is pretty simple, as additional parameters can be passed to Bottle’s run() function to change the port and the address.

 Running Bottle with a different server